Zondax/web-migration/README.md

   - Substrate Protocol Support

 - **Development Tools**
-  - ESLint for code linting
-  - Prettier for code formatting
+  - Biome for code formatting and linting
   - Vitest for testing
   - Playwright for E2E testing